Video tape recorder

 1976 Hitachi portable VTR, for Sony 1" type C; the source and take-up reels are stacked for compactness.
 However, only one reel is shown here.

-A video tape recorder (VTR) is a tape recorder designed to record and playback video and audio material from magnetic tape.
-The early VTRs were open-reel devices that record on individual reels of 2-inch-wide (5.08 cm) tape.
+A video tape recorder (VTR) is a tape recorder designed to record and play back video and audio material from magnetic tape.
+The early VTRs were open-reel devices that record on individual reels of 2-inch-wide (5.08 cm) video tape.
 They were used in television studios, serving as a replacement for motion picture film stock and making recording for television applications cheaper and quicker.
 Beginning in 1963, videotape machines made instant replay during televised sporting events possible.
-Improved formats, in which the tape was contained inside a videocassette, were introduced around 1969; the machines which play them are called videocassette recorders.
+Improved formats, in which the tape was contained inside a videocassette, were introduced around 1969; the machines that play them are called videocassette recorders.

-An agreement by Japanese manufacturers on a common standard recording format, which allowed cassettes recorded on one manufacturer's machine to play on another's, made a consumer market possible; and the first consumer videocassette recorder, which used the U-matic format, was introduced by Sony in 1971.
+An agreement by Japanese manufacturers on a common standard recording format, which allowed cassettes recorded on one manufacturer's machine to play on another's, made a consumer market possible.
+The first consumer videocassette recorder, which used the U-matic format, was introduced by Sony in 1971.